 Lending requirements will also likely get tighter this summer – even though mortgage interest rates are at near historic lows.

 Owing to the coronavirus, here’s what happened: “The Federal Reserve implemented two emergency interest rate cuts since the coronavirus outbreak, bringing the yield on Treasury bonds to almost 0 percent.
 Furthermore, the stock market crash can have an effect on interest rates, too.
 When investors start thinking the stock market is too risky – like right now – they sell their stocks and buy bonds.
 The increased demand pushes the price of bonds higher.
 The higher the price of bonds, the lower the interest payment – called the yield – is relative to the price.
 When bond yields are lower, mortgage rates are lower, too.”

 But the downside is that it may be harder to get a mortgage with higher credit scores required.
 “Chase now requires borrowers to have a 700 credit score and a 20 percent downpayment to get a mortgage.”

-There are in fact more than these 5 major ways that buying a house will be different in Los Angeles this summer, but these should help you be prepared for what lies ahead.
+There are in fact more than these 5 major ways that buying a house will be different in Riverside this summer, but these should help you be prepared for what lies ahead.
 But one thing has not changed and has become even more critical – and that is the necessity of having a qualified local real estate in your corner.